 What does a busy match schedule look like in team sport?

-As the season kicks off for team sports such as rugby union and football, there is always a flurry of activity giving the fans what they have missed for the last few months.
-This often results in busy weeks for clubs with multiple matches and short gaps, only giving the athletes a few days to recover, prepare and go again.
+As the winter season hits peak flow for sports such as rugby union and football and festivities affect match schedules, this often results in very busy weeks for clubs; multiple matches, short gaps and only a few days between games for athletes to recover, prepare and go again.

 In football, we will see midweek and weekend games, meaning players may compete Saturday, Wednesday and again the next Saturday.
 Rugby union has thankfully restricted these midweek games more recently, but you may still see a team play on Sunday and back straight up to the following Friday night.